Werner Kogler

-Werner Kogler (/de/; born 20 November 1961) is an Austrian politician of the Green Party who served as Vice-Chancellor of Austria from 2020 to 2024 and as minister for Arts, Culture, the Civil Service and Sport in the governments of chancellors Sebastian Kurz, Alexander Schallenberg, and Karl Nehammer from 2020 to 2025.
+Werner Kogler (Note: /de/) (born 20 November 1961) is an Austrian politician of the Green Party who served as Vice-Chancellor of Austria from 2020 to 2024 and as minister for Arts, Culture, the Civil Service and Sport in the governments of chancellors Sebastian Kurz, Alexander Schallenberg, and Karl Nehammer from 2020 to 2025.

 Kogler has served as federal spokesman of the Green Party from October 2017 till June 2025.
 He was a member of the National Council of Austria from 1999-2017 and again from 2019.

 Early life and career

 Kogler was born in the small east Styrian town of Hartberg.
 He completed his Matura in 1980 and subsequently studied economics and law at the University of Graz.
 In 1994, he graduated with a master's degree in economics.

 Political career

 Early beginnings

 Kogler formed the Alternative List Graz and, in 1982, he was one of the founders of the Alternative List Austria, which merged with the United Greens of Austria to become the current Green Party.
 In 1985, he was elected to the municipal council of Graz.